luxass/github-actions-bundlers/actions/esbuild/README.md

-# GitHub Actions with Esbuild
+# GitHub Actions with ESBuild

-This repository contains a GitHub Action template that uses Esbuild as the bundler.
+This repository contains a GitHub Action template that uses [`ESBuild`](https://esbuild.github.io) as the bundler.

 ## 🚀 Quick Start

-If you want to create your own action using Esbuild, follow these steps:
+If you want to create your own action using [`ESBuild`](https://esbuild.github.io), follow these steps:

 ```bash
 npx degit luxass/github-action-template-esbuild action-[your-action-name]